What You Need to Know About Mine Cutting or Channeling Machine Operator

 Mine Cutting and Channeling Machine Operators who work in Wyoming, West Virginia, or Pennsylvania, make the highest salaries.

-How much do Mine Cutting and Channeling Machine Operators make in different U.S. states?
+Below is a list of the median annual salaries for Mine Cutting and Channeling Machine Operators in different U.S. states.

 State | Annual Mean Salary |